MariaZasypkina/CodePalette/SETUP_CONTACT_FORM.md

 - Check `.env.local` has both `RESEND_API_KEY` and `CONTACT_EMAIL`
 - Restart dev server: `npm run dev`

-### Email arrives from "noreply@codepalette.studio"
+### Email arrives from a Resend address
-- This is expected!
-You can set up custom domain in Resend later
+- This is expected when your domain is not verified.
+To send from your own address, verify your domain in Resend (see "Verifying Email Domain" above).

 ### 100 emails/day limit exceeded
 - Upgrade Resend plan (cheap) or ask to reset quota